 Buy or sell a luxury suite to the Denver Broncos!

 A few years removed from their victory in Super Bowl 50, the Denver Broncos are playing at a level that is a far cry from the success to which they have become accustomed.
 After two seasons with Vance Joseph in charge, Denver was, again, searching for another head coach to right the ship.
 They chose to go with Vic Fangio, who most recently served as the defensive coordinator for the Chicago Bears.
 He will be tasked with cleaning up several aspects of the game for his team.
 Chief among their issues is their play at quarterback.
 A surprising offseason trade brought in former Super Bowl MVP Joe Flacco from the Baltimore Ravens to take over the starting role for the 2019 season.

-The defensive side of the ball has experienced some regression following the Super Bowl win as they lost several key starters in free agency.
+The defensive side of the ball has also experienced some regression following the Super Bowl win as they lost several key starters in free agency.
 The Broncos defensive leader, linebacker and Super Bowl 50 MVP Von Miller dedicated himself to the idea of keeping the defense playing as dominantly as they have in the past few seasons.
 The result was a resurgence that saw the Broncos climb the defensive ranks to give up the third fewest yards in the league.
 Field position, however, was a problem for this team as they were 22nd in the points allowed.
-Aqib Talib, the force to be reckoned with in the Denver secondary, has been traded to the Los Angeles Rams.
-Undoubtedly a major loss, the Broncos will regroup and remain a threat to opposing quarterbacks in the passing game.
+Aqib Talib, the force to be reckoned with in the Denver secondary, was traded to the Los Angeles Rams.
+Undoubtedly a major loss, the Broncos have tried to regroup.
+They have given up more yards, but less points this season.
 The organization decided to address the defensive struggles via the draft by selecting Bradley Chubb out of North Carolina State.
-A powerful defensive end that can get to the quarterback in a hurry, Chubb will line up opposite Von Miller to give the opposition more than they can handle at the line.
+A powerful defensive end that can get to the quarterback in a hurry, Chubb lines up opposite Von Miller to give the opposition more than they can handle at the line.